 Japan is one of the country in the world that is most compact with every imaginable tourist attractions in a small place.
 Having only an area of 377,835 square kilometers, Japan is not short of numbers of attractions to see.
 In fact being so compact makes traveling through this high-density country of around 128 million people a true delight to explore.

 Having 17 UNESCO World Heritage Sites, we can see that Japan has a lot to offer despite its size.
+Whether you are here in Japan with kids or with friends or solo tripping, you will definitely find it interesting!

 Here is our attempt to list down the top 10 Tourist Attractions in Japan for you: